wavemaker/docs/learn/react-native/react-native-embed.md

 ### iOS

-For changes in Native project, follow the steps below:
+For changes in the Native project, follow the steps below:

-1. Extract rnApp.zip, provided by WaveMaker.
-Copy the rnApp folder to iOS project.
+1. Extract **rnApp.zip**, provided by WaveMaker.
+Copy the **rnApp** folder to the iOS project.

 2. Open the Native project in Xcode.

-3. Add rnApp folder to the project in a new group.
+3. Add the **rnApp** folder to the project in a new group.

 ![Add Files](/learn/assets/xcode-addFiles.png)